top of page

 “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God” (Romans 8:26–27).

 The Spirit is also, and antecedently, the agent of our new birth.
-The Spirit convicts us of sin, convinces us of our need for salvation, commends to us the gospel, and commences the long work of conforming us to the image of Jesus Christ.
+The Spirit convicts us of sin, convinces us of our need for salvation, commends to us the gospel, and begins the long work of conforming us to the image of Jesus Christ.

 It is this last work, sanctification (= our “holification”), that is the long-term service God provides us in the Holy Spirit.
 And that ministry is one of daily discipline: teaching us concepts and commands, yes, but also training us in attitudes and actions.